python/cpython/Doc/library/select.rst

    (Only supported on Linux 2.5.44 and newer.)
-Return an edge polling object, which can be used as Edge or Level Triggered interface for I/O events. *sizehint* and *flags* are deprecated and completely ignored.
+Return an edge polling object, which can be used as Edge or Level Triggered interface for I/O events.  *sizehint* is only used on systems where :c:func:`epoll_create1` is not available.  *flags* is deprecated and completely ignored.

    See the :ref:`epoll-objects` section below for the methods supported by epolling objects.